New Jersey sales tax guide

 How to file

 Once you’ve collected sales tax, you’re required to remit it to the New Jersey Division of Taxation by a certain date.
-The New Jersey Division of Taxation will then distribute it to the appropriate state and local agencies.
+The New Jersey Division of Taxation will then distribute it appropriately.

 Filing a New Jersey sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to the New Jersey Division of Taxation.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.